crazybilly/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-And the data itself, also including median for the sake of clarity:
+Behind that histogram is the calcultaed data itself.
+Below, I'm also including median for the sake of clarity:

 ```r
   stepmeans